 The full STORRE policies for publications and also etheses are available from the Information Services Policy page.

 From September 2006 an electronic copy of all Stirling’s Research Theses must be deposited by the author in the University's Repository: STORRE: Stirling Online Research Repository.
 The research theses this applies to are: PhDs, Masters of Philosophy and Professional Higher Degrees by Research.
 (Some Divisions or Schools may also ask for Masters by Research to be deposited).
 If your Stirling thesis was completed before September 2006 you can still deposit a copy.

 In Microsoft Word, choose 'Save as' then select 'PDF *pdf' from the file type drop-down box.
 A pdf copy of your file will be created.

 Before you start the process for depositing your thesis, check the information on theses copyright.
 If you are hoping to publish from your thesis then think about requesting a delay to the date your thesis will be made publicly available in STORRE; as some publishers will not publish articles/book chapters if your thesis was previously made public on the web.
-If you wish to request a delay you can do this at the point you deposit your thesis – see Deposit your thesis below.
+If you wish to request a delay you can do this at the point you deposit your thesis – see below.

-* Note: if you no longer have a Stirling computer username and password you can still submit your thesis but first you must go to the STORRE home page; select 'Sign on to' from the top right hand corner, then select 'My STORRE'; click the link 'Click here to register'.
-Follow the on screen instructions - you will get your own password to access 'My STORRE'.
+* Note: if you no longer have a Stirling computer username and password you can still submit your thesis but first you must go to the STORRE homepage; select 'Sign on to' from the top right-hand corner, then select 'My STORRE'; click the link 'Click here to register'.
+Follow the on-screen instructions - you will get your own password to access 'My STORRE'.
 You must then request authorisation to deposit by emailing the Information Centre with the following information: your full name; your email address; that you wish to deposit a thesis; the department in which you completed your thesis.
-Once you have received a confirmation email saying that you have permission to deposit, you can logon to STORRE and continue to submit your thesis.
+Once you have received a confirmation email saying that you have permission to deposit, you can log in to STORRE and continue to submit your thesis.

-If you have any problems trying to logon to STORRE please contact the Information Centre.
+If you have any problems trying to login to STORRE please contact the Information Centre.